 Like Candyman, Lord of Illusions is based on a Clive Barker story, and perhaps that's why it has also left such a chilling impression on viewers.

-After three sequels—with Scream 5 on the horizon—the original Scream might not seem that scary.
+After three sequels—and a new Scream on the horizon—the original Scream might not seem that scary.
 But think back to how you felt when you first watched Ghostface terrorize Drew Barrymore.
 Shudder.

 1997: Event Horizon

 Alien taught us that in space, no one can hear you scream, and Event Horizon gave us some horrifying visuals that tested that theory.

 1998: The Faculty